Pemmican: Traditional preparation

-Traditionally, the meat was cut in thin slices and dried, either over a slow fire or in the hot sun until it was hard and brittle.
-Approximately 5 lb of meat are required to make 1 lb of dried meat suitable for pemmican.
+Traditionally, the meat was cut in thin slices and dried, either over a slow fire or in the hot sun, until it was hard and brittle.
+Approximately 5 pounds of fresh meat make 1 pound of dried meat suitable for pemmican.
 This thin brittle meat is known in Cree as pânsâwân and colloquially in North American English as dry meat.
 The pânsâwân was then spread across a tanned animal hide pinned to the ground, where it was beaten with flails or ground between two large stones until it turned into very small pieces, almost powder-like in its consistency.
 The pounded meat was then mixed with melted fat in an approximate 1:1 ratio by weight.
 Typically, the melted fat would be suet that has been rendered into tallow.
 In some cases, dried fruits, such as blueberries, chokecherries, cranberries, or saskatoon berries, were pounded into powder and then added to the meat-fat mixture.
 The resulting mixture was then packed into rawhide bags for storage where it would cool, and then harden into pemmican.

-Today, some people store their pemmican in glass jars or tin boxes.
-The shelf life may vary depending on ingredients and storage conditions.
-At room temperature, pemmican can generally last anywhere from one to five years, but there are anecdotal stories of pemmican stored in cool cellars being safely consumed after a decade or more.
+Pemmican may be stored in glass jars or tin boxes, with shelf life varying on ingredients and storage conditions.

 A bag of bison pemmican weighing approximately 90 lb was called a taureau (French for "bull") by the Métis of Red River.
 These bags of taureaux (lit. "bulls"), when mixed with fat from the udder, were known as taureaux fins, when mixed with bone marrow, as taureaux grand, and when mixed with berries, as taureaux à grains.
 It generally took the meat of one bison to fill a taureau.